 The Solution: Fully Immersive Mixed Reality Platform for Medical Training

-The Varjo XR-3 Focal Edition headset allows trainees to interact with real-world objects and develop their fine motor skills effectively.
+Varjo’s Focal Edition headset allows trainees to interact with real-world objects and develop their fine motor skills effectively.
 “Varjo’s headset was the only one on the market capable of doing what we needed,” says Benjamin Krynski, Founder and Director of Future Projects at Real Response.
-“High resolution visuals are crucial in our simulations, and with the Varjo XR-3 Focal Edition, the level of definition is beyond comparison.
+“High resolution visuals are crucial in our simulations, and with the Focal Edition, the level of definition is beyond comparison.
 We are able to read the fine-print on a 1ml drug ampule and to visualise the epiglottis as we perform an airway intubation.”

 The BlueRoom™ simulation platform features a mission control system that allows the instructor to change the scenario in real-time, creating infinite possibilities.
 This gives the instructor full control over the training environment, allowing them to facilitate and adjust all aspects of the simulation, such as manipulating the patient’s blood pressure based on the student’s actions.